Getting an Interview

-I applied online and the process took 3 weeks – interviewed at Cirrus Design in June 2013.
+I applied online.
+The process took 3 weeks – interviewed at Cirrus Design (Duluth, MN) in June 2013.